IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Qur_an_has_final_authority_over_the_previous_Scriptures.md

 ### [00:00:00](https://www.youtube.com/watch?v=c_CG2lONjpw&t=0) - [00:00:00](https://www.youtube.com/watch?v=c_CG2lONjpw&t=0)

-The video explains that Qur'an has final authority over all previous Scriptures.
+ explains that Qur'an has final authority over all previous Scriptures.
 It urges people to do good and to judge based on what Allah has revealed in Qur'an.

-**[00:00:00](https://www.youtube.com/watch?v=c_CG2lONjpw&t=0)** The video discusses how Qur'an has final authority over previous Scriptures.
+**[00:00:00](https://www.youtube.com/watch?v=c_CG2lONjpw&t=0)**  discusses how Qur'an has final authority over previous Scriptures.
 It also encourages people to compete in doing good and to judge between them based on what Allah has revealed.

 ## Full transcript with timestamps